-However, the partner with the special basis adjustment will reallocate it under section 755 to remaining partnership property of a like kind or, if he receives a distribution of like property, to such distributed property.114
+However, the partner with the special basis adjustment will reallocate it under section 755 to remaining partnership property of a like kind or, if he receives a distribution of like property, to such distributed property.

-In this context, "like kind" refers to "property of the same class, that is, stock in trade, property used in the trade or business, capital assets, etc." 15 Presumably, if there is no remaining like property, the partner entitled to the adjustment will have his adjustment held in abeyance until the partnership acquires additional like kind property.
-116
+In this context, "like kind" refers to "property of the same class, that is, stock in trade, property used in the trade or business, capital assets, etc." Presumably, if there is no remaining like property, the partner entitled to the adjustment will have his adjustment held in abeyance until the partnership acquires additional like kind property.

-(3) Distributee relinquishes interest in property subject to his own special basis adjustment.
+(3).
+Distributee relinquishes interest in property subject to his own special basis adjustment.
 The flip side of the coin of the distributee who receives property subject to another's adjustment, is the distributee who relinquishes his interest in property in which he has a special basis adjustment.

-If, at the time a partner receives property ... he relinquishes his interest in other property of a like kind with respect to which property he has a special basis adjustment, the adjusted basis to the partnership of the distributed property shall include his special basis adjustment for the property in which he relinquished his interest.117 will not affect the total amount of his "substituted basis" in the distributed assets, they can affect the allocation of the substituted basis among the distributed assets.
-Id. at Example 2(b).
+If, at the time a partner receives property...he relinquishes his interest in other property of a like kind with respect to which property he has a special basis adjustment, the adjusted basis to the partnership of the distributed property shall include his special basis adjustment for the property in which he relinquished his interest.